9 Simple Ways to Fix High CPU Usage in Chromium Browsers

 2. Free Up C: Drive Space

 If less than 2 GB of space is available in your C drive, freeing up space can help release the CPU.
-This will help to process tasks quicker and improve your PC’s performance as most important tools are stored in the C drive.
+This will help to process tasks quicker and improve your PC’s performance as the most important tools are stored in the C drive.

 You can clear the disk cache and cookies to make room in the C drive.
 To do so:

 Step 1.
-Launch your chromium-based web browser.
+Launch your Chromium-based web browser.
 After that, click on the three dots menu > More tools > Clear browsing data.

 Step 2.
-Go to the Basic tab, set the Time range to All time and select all the checkboxes.
+Go to the Basic tab, set the Time range to All time, and select all the checkboxes.

 Step 3.
 Under the Advanced tab, set the Time range to All time.
 Choose the information you want to remove.
-Select the Cookies and other site data and Cached images and files.
+Select the Cookies and other site dat,a and Cached images and files.

 Step 4.
 Click on the Clear data.